Additional Resources & Studies

 That said, given the cost prohibitive nature of Ketamine IV Infusions for some, we are absolutely supportive nasal spray ketamine but we recommend researching your true cost comparison when you factor in your deductible.
 Finally, off-label use of ketamine is consistent with good medicine.
 In regard to the current FDA approval, ketamine used for mental health, chronic pain, and migraines, is incredibly safe as the dosage is a fraction of what it is approved for by the FDA in anesthesia and procedural sedation.

-At NeuConnections Ketamine & Wellness Clinic, we want you to always be as informed and empowered as possible.
+At NeuConnections Ketamine & Wellness Clinic, we want you to be as informed and empowered as possible so that you may get the most out of your healing.

 You’ll find below a constantly growing list of research and articles regarding Ketamine, but feel free to reach out to us today if you wish to discuss further: